tyc/successfulunittest/manuscript/lowlevelcode.md

 When an interrupt occurs in a microcontroller, it would load its program counter with the address of the interrupt service routine.
 This is achieved by getting the address from a predefined address location in the memory space, this memory space is typically known as interrupt vector table.
 Once the program counter is loaded, the stack would be loaded with context and it start executing the interrupt service routine.

-From an unit test perspective, it is difficult to simulate the dynamic nature of the interrupt service routine.
+From an unit testing perspective, it is difficult to simulate the dynamic nature of the interrupt service routine.
 However, from the code perspective, the interrupt service routine is just like it is being called as a function.
 The only difference is that no values are being passed into it.

 Let's take an example where the analog to digital convert interrupt is to be unit tested.
 It is a simple routine that would take converted value and store it into a buffer.